 Selected topics in economics as suggested by members of the faculty and/or cadets.
 Subject and content to be announced before the semester in which the course is to be taught.
-Offered as announced.
-Prerequisite: Permission of Instructor.
+Prerequisite(s): Permission of Instructor.
+When Offered: Offered as announced.